Wyoming's governor has signed a law prohibiting abortion pills

 "I believe this question needs to be decided as soon as possible so that the issue of abortion in Wyoming can be finally resolved, and that is best done with a vote of the people," Gordon, a Republican, said in a statement.

-The Wyoming governor's decision on abortion pills comes after they took center stage this week in Texas, where a federal judge raised questions about a Christian group's effort to overturn the decades-old U.S. approval of a leading abortion drug, mifepristone.

-In a statement, Wyoming ACLU advocacy director Antonio Serrano criticized the governor's decision to sign the law.
+In a statement, Wyoming ACLU advocacy director Antonio Serrano criticized Gordon's decision to sign the ban on abortion pills, which are already prohibited in a number of states that have total bans on all types of abortion.

 "A person's health, not politics, should guide important medical decisions — including the decision to have an abortion," Serrano said.

-A two-pill combination of mifepristone and another drug is the most common form of abortion in the U.S.

-Medication abortions became the preferred method for ending pregnancy in the U.S. even before the Supreme Court overturned Roe v.
-Wade, the ruling that protected the right to abortion for nearly five decades.

-Fifteen states already have limited access to abortion pills, including six that require an in-person physician visit.
+Of the 15 states that have limited access to the pills, six require an in-person physician visit.
 Those laws could withstand court challenges; states have long had authority over how physicians, pharmacists and other providers practice medicine.

 States also set the rules for telemedicine consultations used to prescribe medications.
 Generally that means health providers in states with restrictions on abortion pills could face penalties, such as fines or license suspension, for trying to send pills through the mail.